 David Ward said GCMRC funds Arizona Game and Fish Department (AGFD) for ongoing monitoring from Lees Ferry to Lake Mead, so they can note trends in native and non-native fish populations.
 They are proposing to do more monitoring for other native fish near the upper end of Lake Mead that used to be lake and is now river.
 It is a continuation of existing monitoring, just extending further because the river now extends further.

-Marianne said that the San Juan Recovery program has started moving into Grand Canyon with small-fish monitoring.
-They are picking up HBC and other species and giving Reclamation that information.
-She said they have discussed them continuing that work, further up river and for more species.
-It wouldn’t be in this work plan but Reclamation would direct some funding towards that monitoring.
+Marianne said that the San Juan Recovery program, in an effort to determine the extent of razorback reproduction upstream, is monitoring small-bodied fish.
+They are picking up small razorback and larvae at the outflow so they moved into the lower Grand Canyon where they are also picking up HBC and other species.
+Reclamation receives this information through the SJRIP reports that are also shared with GCMRC, NPS and others.
+She said they have discussed continuing this work in the GCDAMP, continuing further upriver and for more species.
+It may be that Reclamation would direct some funding towards this monitoring in this work plan.

 Mike Yard said that during the HBC aggregation trip, they catch other native fish which can inform the program of their abundance.
 Also, while AGFD does system-wide electrofishing geared to RBT, the secondary catch includes native and non-native fish.
 This is informative over time to assess native fish populations.
 He noted that hoop netting tends to do a better job catching native fish.
 Also, for the juvenile chub monitoring project, Charles Yackulic is proposing to establish a site in lower western Grand Canyon focused on chub and other native fish monitoring similar to the Little Colorado River (LCR) reach juvenile chub monitoring (JCM) project.

-A member asked about the Biological Opinion (BO) for the LTEMP Environmental Impact Statement (EIS), and the requirement that the program assess the triggers for potential removal of RBT, brown trout (BRT), and other species that put predation pressure on HBC.
-Is the existing monitoring adequate, given that BRT are difficult to monitor?
-Mike Ward said that monitoring for those trigger requirements is accomplished through routine monitoring and HBC monitoring at the LCR confluence.
+A member asked about the Biological Opinion (BO) for the LTEMP Environmental Impact Statement (EIS), and the requirement that the program assess the triggers for potential removal of RBT, brown trout (BNT), and other species that put predation pressure on HBC.
+Is the existing monitoring adequate, given that BNT are difficult to monitor?
+David Ward said that monitoring for those trigger requirements is accomplished through routine monitoring and HBC monitoring at the LCR confluence.
 They had not considered separate monitoring activities; rather, that the data needs for the triggers would be filled through ongoing monitoring.
 Mike Yard said the main purpose of the juvenile chub monitoring project is to determine abundance of HBC and abundance estimates of trout in the LCR area.
 The methodology used allows them to quantify RBT numbers.
 They have been unable to provide population estimates of brown trout (BNT) because captures have been too low.
 However, if there were a change in BNT numbers, GCMRC believes it could be detected.

 David Ward said all the fish projects are interwoven.
 It is hard to discuss them in discrete pieces because they all provide information to others.
 Mike Yard said the trips were primarily driven by logistics and efforts to be cost-effective.
 They partition the trips based on their focus, but there is also incidental information gained on every trip.